Ireshaprabodhani/Wire-apps-test/README.md

 This is an optional field, when the post type is Open House.

-# Template two - Jodie Jakobczak Open House & Just Listed Post
+# Template three -  FHL Open House Post

 ## Assumptions